Aggressive Advocacy

 Not all collisions with law enforcement qualify for a claim under Texas law—but many do.
 The key question is whether the officer’s actions were negligent or outside the bounds of policy or legal immunity.

-At the Law Office of Paul Previte, our Fort Worth car accident attorneys have experience handling both common and uncommon police-involved accident scenarios.
+At the Previte Law Firm, our Fort Worth car accident attorneys have experience handling both common and uncommon police-involved accident scenarios.
 Below are examples of the types of cases we investigate and litigate.

 Some of the most frequently seen crashes involving police vehicles include: